-(a) items which have not been properly packed in suitcases or other suitable containers in order to ensure safe carriage using ordinary care in handling;
+19.11.1 items which have not been properly packed in suitcases or other suitable containers in order to ensure safe carriage using ordinary care in handling;

-(b) items listed as unacceptable in Articles 20.4.9, 20.4.10 and 20.4.13 (Hold Luggage);
+19.11.2 items listed as unacceptable in Articles 19.4.9 (Hold Luggage), 19.4.10 (Hold Luggage) and 19.4.11 (Hold Luggage);

-(c) dangerous goods, except as provided for in Article 21 (Dangerous Goods);
+19.11.3 dangerous goods, except as provided for in Article 20 (Dangerous Goods);

-(e) items which are unsuitable for carriage by reason of their weight, size or shape (including fragile or perishable items);
+19.11.5 items which are unsuitable for carriage by reason of their weight, size or shape (including fragile or perishable items);

-20.13 Right to Search
+19.12 Right to Search

-Article 21 Dangerous Goods
+20. Dangerous Goods

-Items which are likely to endanger the aircraft or persons or property on board the aircraft, such as those specified in the Dangerous Goods Regulations of the International Civil Aviation Organisation (ICAO) and the International Air Transport Association (IATA) including but not limited to gas cylinders, flammable liquids and solids, poisons, radio active material, corrosives, firearms and explosives , shall not be accepted for transportation in the hold or cabin compartment without Our express prior consent.
+Items which are likely to endanger the aircraft or persons or property on board the aircraft, such as those specified in the Dangerous Goods Regulations of the International Civil Aviation Organisation (ICAO) and the International Air Transport Association (IATA) (including but not limited to gas cylinders, flammable liquids and solids, poisons, radio active material, corrosives, firearms and explosives), shall not be accepted for transportation in the hold or cabin compartment without Our express prior consent.
 Please see Our rules

-21.2 If You are in any doubt about what items You can take in the aircraft cabin or in the hold or where You should pack particular items then please call Us in advance of Your travel or ask upon arrival at our Sales Desks or Customer Services Desk at the airport.
+20.2 If You are in any doubt about what items You can take in the aircraft cabin or in the hold or where You should pack particular items then please call Us in advance of Your travel or ask upon arrival at our Sales Desks or Customer Services Desk at the airport.

-Article 22 Carriage of Live Animals
+21. Carriage of Live Animals

-The carriage of live animals, including pets, insects, reptiles, or any other form of livestock is forbidden anywhere on the aircraft, either in the aircraft cabin or hold, under any circumstances, with the exception of the carriage of Guide Dogs or Assistance Dogs (see Article 10 (Passengers with Specific Requirements – Disability, Medical and Health).
+The carriage of live animals, including pets, insects, reptiles, or any other form of livestock is forbidden anywhere on the aircraft, either in the aircraft cabin or hold, under any circumstances, with the exception of the carriage of guide dogs or assistance dogs (see Article 10 (Passengers with Specific Requirements – Disability, Medical and Health)).

-Article 23 Carriage of Human Remains
+22. Carriage of Human Remains

 easyJet does not accept human remains for carriage on any routes.
 The carriage of human ashes, however, is permitted provided a copy of the death certificate and the cremation certificate accompanies You, as the Passenger in possession of the ashes.
 You must ensure that the human ashes are securely packaged in an appropriate sealed container which should be included within Your Cabin Baggage allowance.

-Article 24 Car Rental
+23. Car Rental

-For terms and conditions relating to Car Rental through easyJet, please see Our Car Rental page.
+For terms and conditions relating to Car Rental through easyJet, please see Our Car Rental page

-Claims made in relation to this “price promise” must be made via telephone to Our Customer Service Team.
-Claims made by fax, letter or email will not be accepted.
+Claims made in relation to this Price Promise must be made via telephone to Our Customer Services Team

-Article 27 Data Protection
+26. Data Protection

-Article 28 Advanced Passenger Information
+27. Advanced Passenger Information

 A Booking is not covered by any scheme of financial protection and You should ensure that You have adequate insurance cover for Your entire travel, including to cover the value of Your Baggage (including its contents).

-Article 30 Choice of Law and Jurisdiction
+29. Choice of Law and Jurisdiction

-31.1 The Customer Services Team address for all easyJet Flights is:
+30.1 The Customer Services Team address for all easyJet Flights is:

-(Correct as of May 2013)
+(Correct as of Oct 2018)